-8.50.424 (24.186.507) TEMPORARY PERMIT (1) An applicant for any category of licensure, other than security guard private investigator, who has met all requirements for licensure other than passage of the licensing examination, may apply for a temporary practice permit in accordance with 37-1-305, MCA, and subject to the following conditions:

-(a) The permit holder may practice only under the direct, on site supervision of an individual licensed:

-(i) in good standing,;

-(ii) without pending or final disciplinary action, and

-(iii) in the category for which the applicant seeks licensure.

-(b) The individual providing supervision supervising licensee is personally responsible for conduct of the temporary permit holder as if the conduct were the licensee's own.

-(2) Upon meeting the qualifications of this section rule, an otherwise qualified the applicant shall may be issued a temporary practice permit by the board.
+- 8.50.424 (24.186.507) TEMPORARY PERMIT (1) An applicant for any category of licensure, other than security guard private investigator, who has met all requirements for licensure other than passage of the licensing examination, may apply for a temporary practice permit in accordance with 37-1-305, MCA, and subject to the following conditions: - (a) The permit holder may practice only under the direct, on site supervision of an individual licensed: - (i) in good standing-; - (ii) without pending or final disciplinary action; and (iii) in the category for which the applicant seeks licensure. - (b) The individual providing supervision supervising licensee is personally responsible for conduct of the temporary permit holder as if the conduct were the licensee's own. - (2) Upon meeting the qualifications of this section rule, an otherwise qualified the applicant shall may be issued a temporary practice permit by the board.
 For purposes of applying 37-1-305, MCA, the first license examination for which the applicant is eligible following issuance of the permit, is an examination that is taken by the applicant no later than 60 days following temporary permit issuance of the permit.
-The temporary permit remains valid after issuance until the applicant either fails the license examination or passes the examination, meets all other qualifications for licensure and is granted a license.

-(3) In performance of duties, temporary Ppermit holders shall not:

-(a) wear, carry, or possess firearms; or

-(b) have access to a firearms; or in the performance of duties.
-Permit holders shall not

-(c) have unsupervised access to valuables.
+The temporary permit remains valid after issuance until the applicant either fails the license examination or passes the examination, meets all other qualifications for licensure and is granted a license. - (3) In performance of duties, temporary Ppermit holders shall not: - (a) wear, carry, or possess firearms; or - $\underline{\text{(b)}}$ have access to a firearms; or in the performance of duties.
+Permit holders shall not - (c) have unsupervised access to valuables.

-AUTH: 37-1-131, 37-60-202, MCA IMP: 37-60-302, 37-60-309, 37-60-310, 37-60-312, 37-60-407, MCA shall conduct or have conducted such investigation on each applicant verify the statements made in applications for licensure as it deems deemed necessary to protect the public health, safety and welfare before granting any license.
-The board shall seek information from law enforcement officials and other interested and informed persons to determine the character, competence and integrity of the applicant before approval for examination notify local law enforcement pursuant to 37-60-304, MCA.
+IMP: 37-60-302, 37-60-309, 37-60-310, 37-60-312, 37-60-407, MCA

-8.50.427(24.186.501)REQUIREDINFORMATIONFORAPPLICATION(1)Prior to granting any license,#the board8-4/28/05MAR Notice No. 8-50-29
+8.50.427 (24.186.501) REQUIRED INFORMATION FOR APPLICATION (1) Prior to granting any license, #the board 8-4/28/05 MAR Notice No. 8-50-29